Grand Junction Manslaughter Defense Lawyers

 - Your rights were violated by the police, rendering the evidence against inadmissible

 The attorneys at Peters & Nolan, LLC have dedicated decades to defending those who have been wrongfully accused.
 Our team meticulously reviews each case and compiles creative and effective defense strategies, presented persuasively to the jury.
 Our clients are treated with compassion, care, and decency, protecting their rights and interests, from start to finish.
-You deserve your defense to presented by a talented trial lawyer – there is no question that the quality of your defense is the most critical factor in the outcome of your case.
+You deserve to have your defense presented by a talented trial lawyer – there is no question that the quality of your defense is the most critical factor in the outcome of your case.
 Call us today at (970) 243-4357 to schedule a free consultation.

 Peters & Nolan, LLC is your ideal source for high quality legal representation throughout the state of Colorado.
 Known for being personable and responsive, attorneys Andrew J. Peters and Andrew Nolan are aggressive trial lawyers with an excellent record of trying and settling cases in criminal defense, DUI/DWAI and personal injury.